Department of Health Informatics & Information Management

 HI 3321.
 Population, Public, and Precision Health Informatics.

-This course provides an overview of how informatics principles and practices apply to population, public, and precision health.
+This course will provide an overview of how informatics principles and practices apply to three similar, but distinct areas of population health, public health, and precision health.
 Students will explore how health informatics and data analytics apply to foundational topics including health disparities, social determinants of health, behavior change strategies, and digital patient engagement.
+Students will examine how Augmented Intelligence (AI) is being used to improve efficiency and health outcomes in many different aspects of health care.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.